Three GPT releases in a row reintroduced authentication bugs we had already fixed. GLM 5.1 caught all three — and refused to merge the diffs.

 Important Clarification: We have not abandoned GPT 5 models entirely.
 They remain capable for certain tasks.
 However, we have stopped using GPT 5.x for refactoring, bug fixes, and JavaScript/TypeScript development because it consistently reintroduces critical issues that were previously fixed and well-documented in our codebase.
 When issues are documented, they are never deleted.
 This creates a persistent pattern where GPT 5.x suggests changes that reverse documented fixes or uses deprecated syntax, creating a cycle of regression that wastes development time and introduces security risks.

-This post reflects our experience as of May 16, 2026.
+This post reflects our regression log as of May 16, 2026.
 AI models change rapidly.
-What's true today may not be true next month.
-Stay skeptical, stay safe, and never stop reviewing your code.
+What's true today may not be true next month — which is exactly why we log every AI-introduced regression rather than trusting a model's current benchmark score.